unpoly/unpoly-site/README.md

 ###
 ```

 The documentation syntax is inspired by [YUIDoc](http://yui.github.io/yuidoc/syntax/).
 We added many extensions to that syntax to document events, selectors, etc.

 Documentation changes should be picked up by reloading.
-You probably need to restart your development server when you create a *new*
-API reference page.
+You probably need to restart your development server when you create a *new* API reference page.

 ## How API documentation is parsed

-There is Ruby code in `lib/unpoly/guide` that parses documentation comments
-into an AST-like structure (`Unpoly::Guide` namespace).
+There is Ruby code in `lib/unpoly/guide` that parses documentation comments into an AST-like structure (`Unpoly::Guide` namespace).

-Middleman proxies have been setup in `config.rb` so one Middleman page
-is dynamically created for each symbol in the API comments.
+Middleman proxies have been setup in `config.rb` so one Middleman page is dynamically created for each symbol in the API comments.

 ## Interactive examples

-You can create CodePen-like, interactive examples by adding a folder in
-the `examples` directory.
+You can create CodePen-like, interactive examples by adding a folder in the `examples` directory.

 This is currently only used by the [Tutorial](https://unpoly.com/tutorial).

-Examples are limited in that there is no active server component, your example
-needs to work with static files alone.
-We should probably move our examples
-to something like [Glitch](https://glitch.com/) because of this.
+Examples are limited in that there is no active server component, your example needs to work with static files alone.
+We should probably move our examples to something like [Glitch](https://glitch.com/) because of this.

 ## Renaming paths

-When you rename anything with a URL, e.g. by renaming an API function, please
-add a `RewriteRule` to `source/.htaccess` to existing links will keep working.
+When you rename anything with a URL, e.g. by renaming an API function, please add a `RewriteRule` to `source/.htaccess` to existing links will keep working.

 ## Setting up local development

 - Check out the repo
-- Make sure that the symlink `vendor/unpoly-local` points to a copy
-  of the source codes for the Unpoly framework.
+- Make sure that the symlink `vendor/unpoly-local` points to a copy  of the source codes for the Unpoly framework.
 By default it is expected
-  that the source code for unpoly.com and the framework are checked out in the same folder:
+  that the `unpoly` and `unpoly-site` repositories are checked out in the same parent folder:

       projects/
         unpoly/
         unpoly-site/

+- Make sure you have recent build compiled in `unpoly/dist`.
+Otherwise run `npm run build` in the `unpoly` directory.
 - Install the Ruby version from `.ruby-version`
 - Install dependencies with `bundle install`
 - Start a development server with `bundle exec middleman server`